BhautikEngineer/React/README.md

 These tasks should give you a good starting point to practice different React hooks and their use cases.
 Feel free to modify and enhance the tasks based on your learning goals and preferences.

+task that utilizes `useContext` in React for managing student information:

+Task: Student Management System

+Create a Student Management System where you can add, update, and display student information using React's `useContext` hook.

+1. Create a `StudentContext` using `createContext()` to store the student data.
+2. Create a form component (`StudentForm`) to capture the student's name, age, and grade.
+3. Implement a submit handler in `StudentForm` that adds the student to the student list in the context using the `useState` hook.
+4. Create a component (`StudentList`) that displays a list of all students using the `useContext` hook to access the student data from the context.
+5. Implement an update handler in `StudentList` that allows editing student information and updating the context.
+6. Display the `StudentForm` and `StudentList` components in the main app component.
+7. Style the components with CSS as desired.

+This task demonstrates how to use `useContext` to manage state and share data between components in a student management system.
+By adding students through the form and updating them in the list, you can effectively manage the student data using the React Context API.

+Note: To complete this task, you need to have a basic understanding of React, including `useState`, `useContext`, and component rendering.

 ## advanced tasks based on react
 Make covid dashboard using axios.